 Automatic/drive-thru car washes save time and hassle.
 But are automatic car washes safe for your car?
-In fact, in many instances, they are the "safest" course of action for many car owners who want to keep their car clean.
+In fact, in many instances, they are the safest course of action for many car owners who want to keep their car clean.

 So how often should you have your vehicle washed?
-That depends on how quickly it gets dirty -- and how dirty it gets.
-For some cars, once a month or so is sufficient -- especially if the car is lightly used and kept in a garage.
-But some cars will need a bath more often -- especially those that are parked outdoors where they're exposed to bird droppings, tree sap and so on, or driven in areas with very long/severe winters, where the roads are salted to remove snow and/or ice.
+That depends on how quickly it gets dirty – and how dirty it gets.
+For some cars, once a month or so is sufficient, especially if the car is lightly used and parked in a garage.
+But some cars will need a bath more often; those that are parked outdoors and exposed to bird droppings or tree sap, or driven in areas with long, severe winters, where the roads are salted to remove snow and/or ice.
 Here are a few important things to keep in mind when it comes to automatic car washes:

-Another safe bet is "touchless" car washes that use only high-pressure water jets and detergents to clean the car -- without physically touching it at all.
-There is virtually no chance of your vehicle suffering any cosmetic damage this way.
-Some areas have "self-service" coin-operated hand washes, which are great for spraying away heavy dirt buildup.
+Another safe(r) bet is the touchless car wash, using only high-pressure water jets and detergents to clean the car – without physically touching the car.
+With this system there is virtually no chance of your vehicle suffering any cosmetic damage.
+Also, some areas have self-service coin-operated hand washes, which are great for spraying away heavy dirt buildup.
 You'll usually need to bring your own bucket, wash cloth/sponge and dry towels, though.

-Watch out for the after-wash wipe-down -- Most drive-through washes use a strong jet of heated air to force excess water off after the car goes through the wash.
-Many full-service car washes will then have you drive the car (or drive it for you, in some cases) away from the wash area to be hand-wiped by attendants.
-This is usually OK -- provided the attendants are using fresh, clean (and soft) towels to do so.
-Be alert on busy days, when lots of other cars have gone ahead of you.
-If you see the attendants using obviously dirty old rags to wipe the car down, you should say "thanks, but no thanks" -- and drive away wet.
+Most drive-thru washes use a strong jet of heated air to force excess water off after the car goes through the wash.
+Many full-service car washes will then have you drive the car (or drive it for you) away from the wash area to be hand-wiped by attendants.
+This is usually OK – provided the attendants are using fresh, clean (and soft) towels to do so.
+Be alert on busy days, however, when a number of other cars have gone ahead of you.
+If you see the attendants using obviously dirty rags to wipe the car down, you should say "thanks, but no thanks" – and drive away in a wet car.
 Dirt and other abrasives in the rags can scratch the finish just like sandpaper.
-Simply driving away from the wash and letting air flow over the car to dry any remaining water won't hurt anything -- and is the best guarantee of a no-damage experience.
+Simply driving away from the wash and letting air flow over the car to dry any remaining water won't hurt anything, and is the best guarantee of a no-damage experience.
 Any lingering streaks can easily be cleaned up at home yourself using readily available spray cleaners designed for just this purpose.
-(Honda Pro Spray Cleaner & Polish is excellent for this; it also provides UV protection and easily and safely cleans off bugs, tar and road grime, etc. without water.)
+Honda Pro Spray Cleaner & Polish is excellent for this; it also provides UV protection and easily and safely cleans off bugs, tar and road grime, etc. without water.

-Hold off on the extras -- A "works" car wash can cost twice as much as the basic wash, but you may not be getting twice the wash for your money.
+A works car wash can cost twice as much as the basic wash, but you may not be getting twice the wash for your money.
 Undercarriage rustproofing, for example, is of dubious value.
 Effective rustproofing is applied to brand-new metal, in order to seal it from contact with external corrosives such as road salt.
-Most new cars are extensively rustproofed at the factory during the assembly process; further "treatment" is superfluous -- and a money-waster.
+Most new cars are extensively rustproofed at the factory during the assembly process; further treatment is superfluous -- and a money-waster.

 On the other hand, if the wash offers an undercarriage bath, it may be worth the additional cost.
 Jets of water sprayed directly underneath the car can break loose accumulated crud that would be difficult (and unpleasant) to try to remove yourself using a garden hose.
 It's also important that underbody drainage holes not be obstructed by mud and other buildup; accumulated moisture can accelerate rust or (in the case of the air conditioning system) lead to the formation of mold in the system.
 The undercarriage bath should help keep those drain holes clear.